prdesign/sitegen/README.md

     composer require prdesign/sitegen

-Additionally you will have to publish the assets from within the package to your application.
+Additionally you will have to run the package installer which will setup config files and publish assets.

-    php artisan vendor:publish --provider=PRDesign\SiteGen\SiteGenServiceProvider

-    if you have to run this again then add the --force switch

-        php artisan vendor:publish --force --provider=PRDesign\SiteGen\SiteGenServiceProvider
+    php artisan sitegen:install

 If you are using Laravel 5.5, this is all there is to do.